 Other stars were placed to hold the galaxy together and to act as aids to navigation and timekeeping.
 Many of these uninhabited star systems are binary star systems, and in any cases, many planets are so terrifying that they're unsuitable for life created in God's image.
 Genesis 1 states that creation took six "days", which some might object gives no time for distant star systems' light to reach a planet.
-But other scriptures make clear that these days represent periods longer than 24 hours.
+But other scriptures make clear that these days represent periods far longer than 24 hours.

 One of these star systems is the real world, and another is the game world.